Springdale Man Accused Of Embezzling Money Off Sam’s Club Gift Cards

 A Sam’s Club spokeswoman said no customers or store associates were affected by the incident.

-Edwards was placed under arrest and taken to the Washington County Detention Center.
+Edwards was placed under arrest and taken to the Washington County Detention Center, where he was being held on a $1,500 bond.
+Edwards has a court date set for March 12 in Washington County Circuit Court.